lalmat/domoticz-api/README.md

 The goal of this project is to have an object to easely access a [Domoticz](https://www.domoticz.com) instance.
 Devices, user variables, send notifications, etc. will be accessible with just function calls.
 With Domoticz API, it's very easy to build awesome frontend with javascript frameworks like Vue / React / Angular.

 This API uses the interfaces as defined at Domoticz API/JSON URL's.
 This page does not describe all available url's.
-This API also uses some 'undocumented' api url's.
+This API also includes some 'undocumented' api url's.

+All the API was rewritten in TypeScript.
+With full definition of Domoticz Enums & Types.

 ## This is a "working" but beta version